Analyzing Planner Design Trade-offs for MAPF under ADG-based Realistic Execution: From MAPF to Realistic Scenarios

 \subsection{Impact of Different MAPF models}

-The standard MAPF problem relies on a simplified model that ignores critical execution factors such as kinodynamics and potential delays, creating a gap between planning and robot execution.
-Thus, recent research has introduced more accurate MAPF models that consider real-world factors.
+The standard MAPF problem uses a simplified model that ignores execution factors such as kinodynamics and potential delays, creating a gap between planning and execution.
+Thus, recent research has introduced more realistic MAPF models.
 An ideal MAPF model should capture the essential aspects of robot kinodynamics while omitting unnecessary details.
 Thus, we conduct an empirical comparison of different MAPF models to identify the most effective one.